gkorpal/gkorpal.github.io/_drafts/computations-in-arithmetic-geometry.md

 | <kbd>Shift</kbd> + <kbd>k</kbd> | :PymodeDoc | Show documentation for current word|
 | <kbd>Ctrl</kbd> + <kbd>p</kbd> | Usual Vim key binding | Auto-complete a word that has already been typed once in the document|

 Note that the text-wrap is disabled by default, with the maximum line length of 79 characters.
 Moreover, it uses `pylint` to check code at every save.
-I couldn't figureout how to use code completion via "Rope".
+I couldn't figureout how to use code completion via `rope`.

 ### SymPy